 Michael’s story is at a quite young age and in another country but the growth of skin cancer is an issue for men of all ages, across the globe.

 In an era where skin cancer treatment has progressed, these figures may seem surprising.
-Although research continues on biological differences, the main reasons are behavioural.
+Research continues on biological differences but the main reasons are behavioural.

 Reversing The Tide